jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

 (5) If the High Court refuses to make an interim order, the person or persons who applied for the order may, within 1 month after the date of the refusal, appeal to the Court of Appeal against the decision.
 (6) If an interim order is made under subsection (1), the Commission must,— (a) amend the register of charitable entities in accordance with the order as soon as is reasonably practicable after receiving the order; and
-  (b) include a copy of the order in the register of charitable entities, unless the Court orders otherwise.
+  (b) include a copy of the order in the register of charitable entities, unless the court orders otherwise.
-(7) To enable the Commission to fulfil the duties imposed by this section, the Registrar of the Court in which the interim order is made must send a copy of the order to the Commission as soon as practicable.
+(7) To enable the Commission to fulfil the duties imposed by this section, the Registrar of the court in which the interim order is made must send a copy of the order to the Commission as soon as practicable.

 ### 61 Determination of appeal
 (1) In determining an appeal, the High Court may—